jonnyhoeven/workshop/README.md

   deploy your `manifests`.
 - You'll understand the difference between `declarative` vs `imperative` statements and the vital importance of proper `health checks` in conjunction with `livenessProbe`, `readinessProbe` and `startupProbe`.
-- Yes, kubernetes has some deep dark `logic`, it's a declarative system that will try to maintain the desired `state` and might do some unexpected things if you're not careful.
+- Yes, Kubernetes has some deep dark `logic`, it's a declarative system that will try to maintain the desired `state` and might do some unexpected things if you're not careful.
 - You'll understand the difference between `Pods`, `Services`, `Ingress`, `Namespaces`, `ConfigMaps` and `Secrets`.